salesforce/ALBEF/README.md

-## Align before Fuse: Vision and Language Representation Learning with Momentum Distillation (Salesforce Research)
+## Align before Fuse: Vision and Language Representation Learning with Momentum Distillation, NeurIPS 2021 Splotlight (Salesforce Research).

 This is the official PyTorch implementation of the <a href="https://arxiv.org/abs/2107.07651">ALBEF paper</a> <a href="">[Blog]</a>.
 This repository supports pre-training on custom datasets, as well as finetuning on VQA, SNLI-VE, NLVR2, Image-Text Retrieval on MSCOCO and Flickr30k,